terhechte/Cederic/Readme.md

 > Non-blocking, thread-safe, asynchrounous access & modification of any object

+#### Swift 2.0 Status
+Porting to Swift 2.0 is currently being done on the swift-2.0 branch.

 #### Consider this code
 8 Threads are replacing NSColor instances in a shared NSMutableArray: